He's the newest cartoon star! Well, he tries to be, at least.

 - Cutaway Gag: Parodied here.

-- Dueling Movies: The strip lampshaded the timing of the release of the last Harry Potter movie and the new Winnie The Pooh movie.
+- Dueling Movies: Acknowledged In-Universe when this strip lampshaded the timing of the release of the last Harry Potter movie and the new Winnie the Pooh movie.

 - Foil: Conroy Cat and Doggy D. Dachshund were highly designed to contrast each other.
 Conroy is a modernly-designed young toon with an optimistic view on all cartoons, whereas Doggy is an Inkblot Cartoon Style Jaded Washout with a pessimistic, critical view on today's toons.